 Homelessness in Alaska is particularly concerning.
-According to Statista, Alaska has the 8th highest homelessness rate among US states.
-It also boasts some of the harshest weather conditions in the Union.
+According to Statista, Alaska has the 8th highest homelessness rate among U.S. states.
+It also boasts some of the harshest weather conditions in the country.
 Not only is shelter a basic human right, in Alaska—where sub-zero winter temperatures are the norm—it’s necessary for survival.
 But as a state, Alaska lacks the infrastructure needed to properly support people who are homeless.
 And to make matters worse, Alaska’s budget for homelessness relief was cut significantly in 2019.

 We need to know more about the kinds of programs that help those experiencing homelessness get back on their feet.
 And we need to know more about the types of programs that help states reduce the cost burden of homelessness.
 Targeted health interventions are a way to do both.